-Associate Professor Heather Roberts
+Associate Professor Heather Roberts SFHEA

-At the ANU College of Law, students are walking distance from key institutions of government, including every level of the judiciary, and can see these institutions in operation.
-Our Visiting Judges Program also gives students the opportunity to interact with judges from across the country, each with different backgrounds and experiences.
-Students can learn first-hand what judges do, their journeys through the profession, and the skills the next generation of legal professionals need to flourish in their careers.
+"At the ANU College of Law, students are within walking distance of key institutions of government, including every level of the judiciary, and can see these institutions in operation.
+Our Visiting Judges Program also gives students the opportunity to interact with judges nation-wide, each with different backgrounds and experiences.
+Students can learn first-hand what judges do, their journeys through the profession, and the skills the next generation of legal professionals need to flourish in their careers."